-The audited financial statements of the County as of and for the four-year period ended December 31, 2008 included in Appendix B to this Official Statement.
-The financial statements have been audited by Samuel Klein and Company, the County's Independent Auditor, as stated in its report appearing in Appendix B hereto.
-Also included as part of Appendix B are unaudited financial statements of the County as and for the year ended December 31, 2009.
+The audited financial statements of the County as of and for the five-year period ended December 31, 2012 are included in Appendix "B" to this Official Statement.
+The financial statements for the five-year period ended December 31, 2012 have been audited by Samuel Klein and Company, the County's Independent Auditor, as stated in its report appearing in Appendix "B" hereto.